International Slavery Museum: History

 The East Gallery features approximately 400 annotated songs pertaining to the experience of slavery and the music of Africa and the slave-descended African diaspora.

-National Museums Liverpool say the new gallery focuses on the experience of individuals, using the narratives of enslaved and those involved in the trade.
-They include a shrine to the ancestors of the enslaved as a quiet area for contemplation and reflection.

-The second phase planned is the development of a new visitor-focused resource centre with an events programme of performance, public lectures and debate.
-The centre will have a research facility for visiting scholars to work and access to National Museums Liverpool's archive collections.
-A digital archive of material related to the transatlantic slave trade will be available.

-To enable phase two of the project National Museums Liverpool has acquired the former Dock Traffic Office, which adjoins the Maritime Museum.
-The two buildings are to be linked.
-The Dock Traffic building was formerly occupied by ITV's Granada Television.

 The museum was awarded £50,000 in March 2018 to buy and restore the painting 'Am Not I A Man and a Brother'.
 The painting dates from around 1800 and is based upon a design commissioned by the Committee for the Abolition of the Slave Trade.
 The image is considered to be one of the first instances of a logo designed for a political cause, and was used on the pottery of Josiah Wedgwood.

-Exhibitions

-There is a section about life and culture in West Africa before the transatlantic slave trade, the history of slavery and also displays and special exhibitions about the legacies of slavery and current human rights issues.
+In 2023, Michelle Charters was announced as the new Head of the museum.

+In 2024 it was announced that extensive renovations were to take place, incorporating the former Dock Traffic Office, now the Dr Martin Luther King Jr building. which adjoins the Maritime Museum.
+The two buildings are to be linked by an iron and glass bridge.

+The museum closed for renovations at the start of 2025 and is due to reopen in 2029.